Crypto AG

 The company had about 230 employees, had offices in Abidjan, Abu Dhabi, Buenos Aires, Kuala Lumpur, Muscat, Selsdon and Steinhausen, and did business throughout the world.
 The owners of Crypto AG were unknown, supposedly even to the managers of the firm, and they held their ownership through bearer shares.

 The company has been criticised for selling backdoored products to benefit the American, British and German national signals intelligence agencies, the National Security Agency (NSA), the Government Communications Headquarters (GCHQ), and the BND, respectively.
+Crypto AG sold equipment to more than 120 countries, including India, Pakistan, Iran, and multiple Latin American nations.
+Although neither the Soviet Union nor People's Republic of China were customers of Crypto AG, several of their friendly countries had the company's equipment.
 On 11 February 2020, The Washington Post, ZDF and SRF revealed that Crypto AG was secretly owned by the CIA in a highly classified partnership with West German intelligence, and the spy agencies could easily break the codes used to send encrypted messages.
-The operation was known first by the code name "Thesaurus" and later "Rubicon".
+The operation was known first by the code name "Thesaurus" and later the BND called it "Rubicon" (Rubikon) and the CIA called it "Minerva".
 According to a Swiss parliamentary investigation, "Swiss intelligence service were aware of and benefited from the Zug-based firm Crypto AG’s involvement in the US-led spying".